sarthak1366/Neural-Network-From-Scratch/README.md

 Till section 3 what we did is just used the same thing over and over and changed the method of doing by a bit.<br>
 In section 1 we calculated output for 1 neuron .<br>
 In section 2 we calculated the output for a layer.<br>
-In section 3 we just looped through each ouput neuron instead of haed coding for each neuron. <br>
+In section 3 we just looped through each ouput neuron instead of hard coding for each neuron. <br>